Kombuss/QFPD-analysis-scripts/README.md

 # Momentum and real space data analysis

 > [!WARNING]
 > Script still at development/testing stage.
-Keep in mind that the code is not thoroughly tested yet, and error handling will be added.
+> Keep in mind that the code is not thoroughly tested yet, and error handling will be added.
 Therefore, all comments,  suggestions, and bug reports are welcome.

 MATLAB® live script for basic analysis of dispersion (k-space) and real-space energy profile (r-space) data in .spe files.
 Created for the usage of the Quantum Fluids in Photonic Devices research group of Wrocław University of Science and Technology.
 Mainly for analyzing exciton-polariton dispersion.

 ## Instalation

+> [!IMPORTANT]
+> The script was written in MATLAB® R2025a version, so it should be compatible with it and with future versions.

+Instalation process:
 1. Download the repository and unpack the compressed folder.
 2. Open **`Momentum_and_real_space_data_analysis.mlx`** in MATLAB®.
-3. Go to HOME, then Set Path.
-Click Add Folder with Subfolders and add the folder that you unpacked.
+3. Go to 'HOME', then 'Set Path'.
+Click 'Add Folder with Subfolders' and add the folder that you unpacked.
-4. Add necessary add-ons listed below.
+4. Add necessary add-ons listed below to MATLAB®.
 5. The script should be ready to run.

 ### Necessary MATLAB® Add-Ons